 The resolve or affirmation is compared to a seed planted in the subconscious at the start of the practice and watered towards the end.
 In both cases, it will be mentally repeated three times.
 For success, the Sankalpa needs to be planted with strong willpower, faith, conviction and feeling.

 Once the seed of Sankalpa is planted in the subconscious, it gathers the vast forces of the mind to bring about its fruition.
 This powerful seed will eventually manifest itself again and again at a conscious level and bring about changes in your personality and your life.

 Finding and stating Sankalpa.

 The Sankalpa should be a simple sentence of two to three words with straightforward meaning.

-The words should be positive and affirmative and, ideally, it should be stated in the present tense.
-We consider and believe that the Sankalpa is already occurring in our life and is present in this moment in time- we just need to access it.
+The words should be positive and affirmative, and ideally, they should be stated in the present tense.
+We consider and believe that the Sankalpa is already occurring in our lives and is present at this moment in time- we just need to access it.
 Discovering Sankalpa is a process of listening.
-Our earnest and sincere desires are already present in ourselves and we just need to wait and listen for them to be heard
+Our earnest and sincere desires are already present in us and we just need to wait and listen for them to be heard

-Thank you to my mentors Swami Pragyamurti Saraswati and Swami Brahmananda from the Satyananda Yoga centre in London.
+Thank you to my mentors, Swami Pragyamurti Saraswati and Swami Brahmananda, from the Satyananda Yoga Centre in London.

-Swami Satyananda Saraswati, Yoga nidra ( published by Bihar School of yoga 1976)
+Swami Satyananda Saraswati, Yoga Nidra ( published by Bihar School of Yoga 1976)

-N.C Panda, Yoga nidra yogic trance, Theory, practice and application ( published by D.K Printworld (p) LTD 2003)
+N.C Panda, Yoga Nidra yogic trance, Theory, practice and application ( published by D.K Printworld (p) LTD 2003)